 Bycatch is fish and other marine animals that are not targeted by the fishing vessel but are caught on lines or in nets aimed at the target species.
 In the Southern Ocean albatrosses and petrels are caught in long-line and trawling fishing equipment.
 The international community is working to reduce the bycatch of seabirds through the Agreement for the Conservation of Albatrosses and Petrels and there have been some successes with reducing the number of birds caught in recent years.

 As consumers, there are online resources we can use to determine if our seafood choices are sustainable.
 Websites like the Marine Stewardship Council provide info on different types of seafood and seafood products, with a products’ sustainability rated through their certification scheme.
 However as it is not compulsory for seafood producers and suppliers to identify the source of their products, the origins of much of Australia’s seafood remains hidden.
-There is a popular movement to lobby the Australian government to introduce seafood labeling laws to require seafood producers and sellers to include the species and origin of their products in all labeling, but so far the legislation has not been updated to require this.
+There is a growing movement to lobby the Australian government to introduce seafood labelling laws to require seafood producers and sellers to include the species and origin of their products in all labelling, but so far the legislation has not been updated to require this.

 So while the vast, wild Southern Ocean is still one of the most remote and extreme environments on the planet, it is by no means removed from our everyday experience.
 Products from Southern Ocean species can be found in most Australian homes, with fish food for our small aquariums and omega 3 supplements for our joints frequently on the shopping list, and wild caught sushi or fish-farm fish and chips on the weekend just part of life.
 From gale force winds and sweeping waves the small, domestic products we all enjoy are produced, and our ever increasing demand must be monitored and checked to ensure the vast oceans can continue to sustain us.